sahanihit/Hacktoberfest2020-Newbie/README.md

 - Create pull request

 ### 2. Basic HTML Page
+- Go to 2.HTML folder.
-- Create the file 2.HTML/YOUR-USERNAME.html It should look something like this `2.HTML/<YOUR-USERNAME>.html`
+- Create the file YOUR-USERNAME.html
 - Copy the next template into your file and fill the information with yours.
 (Replace along with * )
 ```
 <html>